New to HCC

 Donna Rowe, assistant professor, Human Services.
 Donna is a fourth generation Northampton native who now lives in Sunderland.
 She holds a PhD in American Studies and Women's Studies from the University of Maryland, where her research interests focused on women in the criminal justice system and the experiences of women veterans.
 She also holds a masters in education in Counseling/Psychology from Cambridge College and a bachelor's degree in Women's Studies from Mount Holyoke College.
 Before coming to HCC she worked as a program director and a crisis clinician at Behavioral Health Network in Springfield.

 Jennifer Keenan-Jolie, associate director, Financial Aid.
-Jennifer comes to HCC after working for more than 10 years in the Financial Aid office at Westfield State University, most recently as assistant director. where she is currently pursuing a master's degree in English.
-She holds a bachelor's degree in American Studies from Trinity College, an associate degree in General Studies from Asnuntuck Community College in Enfield, and is pursuing her master's degree in English at Westfield State.
+Jennifer comes to HCC after working for more than eight years in the Financial Aid office at Westfield State University, most recently as assistant director, where she is currently pursuing a master's degree in English.
+She holds a bachelor's degree in American Studies from Trinity College, an associate degree in General Studies from Asnuntuck Community College in Enfield.
 She lives on a small lake in Southwick.

 Christina Royal, president.
 Christina, as she prefers to be called, is the fourth president of Holyoke Community College and comes to HCC after working in education for 15 years in both academic and corporate settings.
 She was most recently the provost and vice president of Academic Affairs at Inver Hills Community College in the Minnesota state system.
 She now lives in Northampton.